Crossing Spain on Foot: 1,000 Miles of Epic Terrain

 Last Peak Before France: The Pedraforca

-Last major point of our crossing of Spain, our tour of Pedraforca.
-With its 2500 meters of altitude and its unique shape, the Pedraforca is one of the most famous mountains of Catalonia.
-At the end of May there was still too much snow for us to consider climbing but the surroundings were sumptuous!
+The last major point of our crossing of Spain was our tour of Pedraforca.
+With its 2,500 meters of altitude and its unique shape, the Pedraforca is one of the most famous mountains of Catalonia.
+At the end of May there was still too much snow for us to consider climbing but the surroundings were sumptuous.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!